-- Complete the Implementation Tasks identified in Chapter 5 of the Rodeo Waterfront/ Downtown Specific Plan, including the development of a linear park along the Rodeo Creek Trail and a waterfront promenade.
-(2-151, 3-155, 3-156, 3-161) - 2.
-Study potential redevelopment options for the marina area, such as a new public or private marina or other water recreation facility.
-Based on the results of the study, actively market the site to potential developers and work with partners to pursue grant funding for a public facility. - 3.
-Actively seek a new community market or grocery store, ideally one that reflects the community's ethnic and cultural diversity. - 4.
-Partner with community groups to create a plan to develop civic facilities, such as a community center, youth center, new senior center, sports center, town plaza, dog park, and/or parks and open spaces.
-As part of this plan, identify funding sources and strategies. - 5.
-Support community-led efforts to develop a pool at the site of the old Rodeo Swim Club pool. - 6.
-Support implementation of a Safe Routes to School Program and provide adequate pedestrian and bicycle infrastructure. - 7.
-Eliminate sidewalk gaps on San Pablo Avenue, Willow Avenue, Pacific Avenue, and Vaqueros Avenue, especially near bus stops. - Improve safety and comfort on the Rodeo Creek Trail by installing pedestrian-scale lighting and fencing, and improving maintenance, especially in the area just north of Seventh Street.
-Improvements should be coordinated with organized creek cleanups.
+- Complete the Implementation Tasks identified in Chapter 5 of the Rodeo Waterfront/ Downtown Specific Plan, including development of a linear park along the Rodeo Creek Trail and a waterfront promenade. - 2.
+Actively seek a developer of a new community market or grocery store, ideally one that reflects the community's ethnic and cultural diversity. - 3.
+Partner with community groups to create a plan to construct and operate civic facilities, such as a community center, youth center, new senior center, sports center, town plaza, dog park, and parks and open spaces.. - 4.
+Eliminate sidewalk gaps on San Pablo Avenue, Willow Avenue, Pacific Avenue, and Vaqueros Avenue, especially near transit stops. - 5.
+Improve safety and comfort on the Rodeo Creek Trail by installing pedestrian-scale lighting and other amenities, and improving maintenance, especially in the area just north of Seventh Street. - 6.
+Partner with the community to organize creek clean-ups.